plainC/wondermacros/docs/objects.md

 ### Common superclass

 Some object-oriented languages have a common superclass for all classes.
-To get a common class just include `<wondermacros/objects/object.h>` in a header of the project.
+To get a common superclass just include `<wondermacros/objects/object.h>` in a header of the project.
 By default, it will create a type called `struct Object` which can be used as a superclass for all objects.
 If you prefer a lowercase name, define `LOWERCASE_OBJECT` macro before the inclusion.
 If you prefer